vuer13/Health-Tracker/README.md

 # Instructions for the User
 - You can generate the first required action (adding) related to the user story "adding multiple Food Items to a List of Food Items" by clicking the "add food (+)" button in the main menu, and inputting the name, amount of calories and food group, and clicking "add food (+)"
 - You can generate the first required action (adding) related to the user story "adding multiple Exercises to a List of Exercises" by clicking the "add exercise (+)" button in the main menu, and inputting the name and calories burnt, and click "add exercise (+)"
-- You can generate the second required action (removing) related to the user story "adding multiple Food Items to a List of Food Items" by clicking on the item you want to remove in the list, and clicking the "remove food (-)" button
+- You can generate the second required action (removing) related to the user story "adding multiple Food Items to a List of Food Items" by clicking on the item you want to remove in the list (must have all food items selected in the drop-down menu), and clicking the "remove food (-)" button
 - You can generate the second required action (removing) related to the user story "adding multiple Exercises to a List of Exercises" by clicking on the item you want to remove in the list, and clicking the "remove exercise (-)" button
 - You can filter out the list of food items by food group simply by clicking the drop down menu and selecting the food group of your choice
 - You can see the statistics of the food items added, exercises added and how they compare to your calorie goal by clicking "food statistics", "exercise statistics" and "calorie statistics" respectively